amcl11/nosql-mongodb-pymongo-analysis/README.md

 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
 In this hypothetical analysis, we have been contracted by the editors of a food magazine, "Eat Safe, Love", to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

 ### Resources:
 UK Food Establishments data is located in the ["Resources"](https://github.com/amcl11/nosql-challenge/tree/main/Resources) directory.
-File is "establishments.json"
+File is "establishments.json"  <br>
 <br>
 <br>
 <br>